 From themed nights to unique events, the creativity associated with your happy hours can be limitless.
+All told the average American spends about $68.99 during a happy hour (Simple Texting).
 With the potential to increase sales, build more brand loyalty, and attract new customers, developing a happy hour program should be in every business owner's back pocket.

 #1: Unique Flight Options